-The family will be free to select his or her unit.
+The family will be free to select their unit.

 When a pre-inspected unit is not selected, the PHA will make every effort to fast-track the inspection process, including adjusting the normal inspection schedule for any required reinspections.

 V.D.
 INITIAL LEASE TERM